-In low visibility, at night, as the sun dawns and as the sunsets, flight crew members mistaking ramps, taxiways, parking lots and other places for the approach to the landing runway, continues to pose a commercial flight crew challenge.
+In low visibility, at night, as the sun dawns and as the sunsets, flight crew members mistaking ramps, taxiways, parking lots and other places for the approach to the landing runway, can pose an unexpected challenge to commercial flights.

-Looking directly into the rising sun, the morning mist becomes almost impenetrable.
+On another flight, while looking directly into the rising sun, the morning mist became almost impenetrable.
 So when the pilot flying lined up on the bold black asphalt taxiway, out of a right 180 approach circling turn and not the concrete runway, which had by lack of contrast with the surrounding runway environment, literally had become camouflaged by the mist, I was not surprised.
 “Go around,” seemed wise, as we were both fatigued.
 A salvage at that point would have been possible, I suppose, but unwise.
 The second approach and the landing by the first officer PF was perfect.
 The explanation to tower was that we’d lost visual on the runway in the sun.

-Breaking out of a stormy night overcast after a seven hour international flight, the first few white lights we saw, just happened to be lined up in a row with red flashing lights atop, looks like something near or around an airport, til I realized it wasn’t the runway environment at all.
+On another occasion, while breaking out of a stormy night overcast at the end of a seven hour international flight, the first few white lights we saw, just happened to be lined up in a row and had red flashing lights atop.
+This image looked like something near or around an airport, but I realized it wasn’t the runway environment at all.
 The lights were set in a nearby athletic stadium parking lot.
 Just a moments distraction can be very difficult to recover from when things are happening fast.
-Fortunately for us, in another moment we had the runway environment, landing safely.
+Fortunately for us, in another moment we had the real runway environment in sight and landed safely.

-So how did I avoid landing on the wrong runway after 43 years?
+So how can a pilot avoid landing on the wrong runway during 43 years of flying?

-1. Brief what to expect during the approach brief.
-Lights, configurations, markings and signage.
+1. Brief what to expect during the approach brief: various lights, configurations, markings and signage around the runway environment.

 2. Always, always, always tune up the ILS, just to have good glide slope and the localizer support.
 This is free and invaluable.
 Never bypass this step.

 4. Keep talking during the approach with the flight crew, give everyone a chance to say what they are thinking.
 You’ll be surprised what golden nuggets can save your bacon.

 5. Use the electronic magic, but only as a tool, not as a crutch.
-Plan also wha to do in the event that you loose all electrics and know what to do.
-It’ll save you once or twice in 40 years.
+Plan also wha to do in the event that you loose all electrics.
+Know what to do.
+It’ll save you once or twice in 40 years of flying.

-7. Trust your instruments, not because they are electronic, but because you’ve set them up right, cross checked them, gotten a good audio check, and the maps, both paper and electronic, all line up with what you are seeing outside.
+7. Trust your instruments, not because they are electronic, but because you’ve set them up right, you’ve cross checked them, you’ve gotten a good audio morse-code ID check, and the maps, both paper and electronic, all line up with what you are seeing outside.

 8. Lastly, if you see something out of place, say something!
 You might be the only member of the crew, who at that point in time, has the correct picture, ensuring your flight does not line up to land on a taxiway.